 - Read through the textbook without doing any of the associated problems.
 (You don't really understand a chemical idea unless you can solve problems dealing with the idea.
 Math is part of chemistry.)

 - Started on the problem set before working through the lecture notes, the textbook, and the suggested problems.
 (The problem sets are meant to build on those things.
 You have to walk before you can run.)

 - Started on the problem set 24 hours before it's due.
 (You haven't given yourself enough time to digest the question and think about how you're going to approach the problem.
 The problem sets are meant to be challenging exercises that you start one day and finish the next, after you've had time to ponder things a bit.)

-Creighton defines the D grade as "work of inferior quality, but passing."
+Creighton defines the D (and C-) grade as "inferior, but passing."
 A typical D student will show up to lecture most of the time, and may even take notes once in a while, but will almost never think about the ideas presented outside of lecture.
 If they are working hard, they may seriously lack the abstract and mathematical resoning skills necessary to succeed in the hard sciences.
 Barring unusual circumstances, a grade of D in general chemistry should probably be taken as a strong indication that one needs to look outside the physical sciences to find one's vocational path.
 (God willing, we can all meet again in heaven someday, even if you don't know any chemistry.)